WLAN Troubleshooting Guide (V200)

 Possible Causes

-- The network cable is loose or the management SSID fails to be associated.
+• The Ethernet cable is loose or the management SSID fails to be connected.

-- The IP address of the STA is incorrect.
+• The IP address of a STA is incorrect.

 Troubleshooting Procedure

-If the STA associates with a Fat AP through the management SSID, check whether the wireless network adapter of the STA can obtain a correct IP address.
+If the STA connects to a Fat AP through the management SSID, check whether the wireless network adapter of the STA can obtain a correct IP address.

 Login Failure Due to Management Plane Isolation